GajalChourey/Iris-Flower-Classification-with-Machine-Learning/README.md

 Files included:

 iris_classification.py (or a preferred filename): Contains the Python code for data loading, preprocessing (if applicable), training, evaluation, and prediction.
-README.md (optional): Provides a brief overview of the project, instructions on how to run the code, and any additional notes.

 Technologies used:

 Python